kometh0616/fmcord/README.md

 - Create varying album charts
 - Tell you what artists you have in similar with other users
-- Show you what artists you have the most listens of in a server
 - Fetch searched tracks from YouTube
 - Show the current song(s) you're playing
 - Show you a list of your favorite artists/songs